-It is impossible to report on the position of the Glasgow colleges without first recognising the extraordinary context within which we are all operating.
+It is impossible to report on the position of the Glasgow colleges without first recognising the extraordinary context within which we continued to operate in 21-22.
 There can be no doubt that there has been a deep and lasting impact of the global Covid-19 pandemic on Glasgow's college sector.
-Like the rest of the education, and many other sectors, the Glasgow colleges were forced to close physical spaces at short notice and to switch to online delivery of education.
+Like the rest of the education, and many other sectors, the Glasgow colleges were forced to close physical spaces at short notice and to switch to online delivery of education, with 21-22 seeing a return to direct attendance and an increase in practical activities allied to longer-lasting impacts on courses.